-The Scope of Work must include the following tasks, at a minimum:
+The Scope of Work for awarded contract must include the following tasks, at a minimum:

-- General Requirements (Tasks 1 -3) The consultant shall participate in public meetings, pre-bid meetings, pre-construction and job meetings and distribution of meeting minutes to the Town and Essex County.
-Monthly progress meetings with the Town are anticipated during the planning portion of this project and may include other stakeholders as required.
-The consultant shall maintain and produce a project schedule in Gantt Format.
-The consultant shall work with the Essex County Office of Community Resources for permitting & funding compliance for this project.
-Essex County will develop all funding applications, funding compliance oversight, act as Minority Business Officer (MBO) and provide finance consultation with the Town with technical input from the consultant.
-The consultant will be responsible for any technical information required for project development and permitting purposes.
-The consultant shall additionally coordinate with regulatory & funding program representatives as requested for review and approval of the bid package and any compliance measures. - Field Investigations (Task 4) The consultant shall conduct such field work they deem necessary to obtain the required information to properly design the project.
-This work may include, but not be limited to building conditions survey, site surveying, etc. All data collected during this Task shall be a separate deliverable to the Town in a hard copy format (3 hard copies of full-size plans) and digital format (.shp file, .pdf, etc.).
+- Formula Requirements The consultant(s) shall participate in public meetings, and distribution of meeting minutes to the Town and Essex County.
+Monthly progress meetings with the Town, County are anticipated during the planning portion of this project and may also include the appropriate regulatory agencies.
+The consultant(s) shall maintain and produce a project schedule in Gantt Format.
+The consultant(s) will be responsible for any technical information required for project development and permitting purposes, inclusive of environmental permitting such as SEQR, NEPA, etc. The consultant(s) shall additionally coordinate with regulatory & funding program representatives as requested for review and approval of the design documents.
+The consultant(s) shall be responsible for coordinating all aspects of this project and addressing any questions or concerns of the NYS OCR and any other funding/regulatory agencies as required.
+Additionally, the consultant(s) shall work to meet all DBE, MBE, WBE, SDVOB, and Section 3 participation requirements and goals, as required for funding compliance. - ➤ Preliminary Design The consultant shall provide recommendations for project design; prepare schematic plans for the proposed facility.
+Schematic Design to be submitted to the Town Board for review and approval 45 days after contract execution.
+After acceptance by the Town Board, the consultant hall coordinate any regulatory/permitting review in conjunction with Essex County Community Resources. - Utilize existing plans in the RFP as a basis for the designs to be provided - ➤ Final Design Upon approval of the Schematic Plans, the consultant will provide Finalized Plans & Specifications for review by the Town within 60 days. - ➤ Bidding Assistance The consultant shall provide bidding assistance for this project including advertisements, providing copies and plans and specifications to be distributed to contractors, attending a pre-bid meeting, issuing minutes for the pre-bid meeting, answering contractor questions, issuing addenda, as necessary, reviewing the bids, and making recommendations to the Town.
+The Bidding term shall be no less than 15 business days. - ➤ Construction Administration & Management The consultant shall provide construction administration and management services including, but not limited to, the following:

-- Basis of Design Report & Preliminary Design (Tasks 5 & 6) The consultant shall prepare provide recommendations for system design, prepare preliminary plans for the system upgrade, and develop a Basis of Design Report, in accordance with NYS DEC guidelines.
-Once the Basis of Design Report is approved by the Town and County, it will be submitted to the NYS DEC for review and approval. - Final Design of Water Treatment System Upgrades (Tasks 7 & 8) Once the Basis of Design Report has been approved and funding has been secured for the project, the consultant will provide detailed design plans, specifications, and contract documents for the project.
-The design of the facilities shall be in conformance with 10-State Standards and approved by the NYS Department of Health and/or Department of Environmental Conservation. - Bidding Assistance (Tasks 9 11) The consultant shall provide bidding assistance for this project including providing copies and plans and specifications to be distributed to contractors, attending a pre-bid meeting, issuing minutes for the pre-bid meeting, answering contractor questions, issuing addenda, as necessary, reviewing the bids, and making recommendations to the Town. - Construction Administration & Management (Tasks 12 17) The consultant shall provide construction management services including, but not limited to, the following: - 1.
-Reviewing all documents for technical/regulatory compliance and issuing a Notice to Proceed (NTP). - 2.
-Reviewing and approving all Submittals, shop drawings and substitutions, as necessary. - 3.
-Reviewing and making recommendations to the Town for any requested Change Orders - 4.
-Reviewing and certify contractor invoices and making recommendations to the Town for payment. - 5.
-Review and certify contractor Certified Payrolls. - 6.
-Providing adequate construction observations services to ensure proper construction of the project (Please provide estimate construction period and number of hours. construction inspector will be on-site) - 7.
-Review of the final work and development of and punch list - 8.
-Provide a letter of construction compliance at the end of the project. - 9.
-Provide NYS DEC compliant Operations and Maintenance Manuals for the project.
+- Assessing all contract and compliance requirements prior to contract execution. - ➤ Issuing a Notice to Proceed (NTP). - ➤ Reviewing and approving all Submittals, shop drawings and substitutions, as necessary. - Reviewing and making recommendations to the Town for any requested Change Orders - Reviewing and affirm correctness of contractor invoices and make recommendations to the Town for payments. - Review and affirm contractor Certified Payrolls with established wage rates. - Providing adequate construction observations services to ensure proper construction of the project - Provide recommended estimate for construction period and number of hours the consultants' construction inspector/RPR will be on-site. - Conduct Wage Rate interviews of contractors in accordance with funding agency requirements. - Review of the final work and development of punch list - ➤ Provide a letter of construction compliance at the end of the project. - > Provide compliant operations and maintenance manuals and warranties for the project, for any new or modified equipment and facilities (as required). - ➤ Acquire Final Payment/Release of Lien/Consent to Surety from contractor for contract closeout(s).

-The consultant shall be responsible for coordinating all aspects of this project and addressing any questions or concerns of the NYS DOH, NYS DEC and any other regulatory agencies as required.
-Additionally, the consultant shall work to meet all DBE, MBE, WBE, SDVOB, and Section 3 participation requirements and goals, as required for funding compliance.
-Davis-Bacon prevailing wage rate documentation is required for this project, as determined by DOL, and must be included with the bidding documents.